kevoreilly/CAPEv2/README.md

 * We suggest using only pure Python with entry point `def config(data):` that will be called by `cape_utils.py` and 0 complications.
     * As a bonus, you can reuse your extractors in other projects.

+### Special note about 3rd part dependencies:
+* They becoming a headache, specially those that using `pefile` as each pins version that they want.
+    * Our suggestion is clone/fork them, remove `pefile` dependency as you already have it installed.
+Volia no more pain.

 ### Docs
 * [ReadTheDocs](https://capev2.readthedocs.io/en/latest/#)